objectcraftworks/retiredblog/source/articles/dotnet/aspnet/mvc/exceptions/keep-viewdata/index.markdown

  <!-- more -->
 Then, we will have to set the ```ViewBag.Temperature``` somewhere.
 There are multiple ways you can set ViewData for master layouts.
 You can set using a base controller, or in an action/result filter, or in actions.
-We will set it in an action for this example(for production code, this is not a good practice as you will have set this data in every action).
+We will set it in an action for this example(for production code, this is not a good practice as you will have to set this data in every action).
 ``` csharp
  public ActionResult Index() {
   ViewBag.Temperature = "67";